Create the VPC Network with subnet

-Google Cloud uses RFC 1918 private IP addresses for virtual machines (VMs).
+Google Cloud Platform (GCP) uses RFC 1918 private IP addresses for virtual machines (VMs).
 If these VMs need access to resources on the public internet, Network Address Translation (NAT) is required.
 A single NAT gateway architecture is sufficient for simple scenarios.
 However, higher throughput or higher availability requires a more resilient architecture.

 Reserve three public IPs for use by the NAT gateways.

 Create Compute Engine instances and associate reserved IPs with them.

 Create health checks and instance groups to enable automatic failure recovery.

 Create routing rules to distribute traffic from guest VMs to NAT gateways.

 In instances where multiple routes have the same priority, GCP uses ECMP routing to distribute traffic.
 For this lab you'll create several NAT gateways to receive parts of the traffic through ECMP.
 The NAT gateways then forward the traffic to external hosts with their public IP addresses.

 For higher resiliency, you place each gateway in a separate managed instance group with a single instance and attach a simple health check to ensure they'll automatically restart if they fail.
 The gateways are in separate instance groups so they'll have a static external IP attached to the instance template.
 In this lab you'll provision three

 n1-standard-2 NAT gateways, but you can use any number or size of gateway.
 For example,